 In the first case, if you are successful, you just made $500 per hour.
 In the second, you’re still making a whopping $250 per hour.
 To put that in perspective, the average lawyer makes less than $70 per hour.
 No matter how frustrating the negotiation is, those extra four hours just might be worth it.

 Think of negotiation as work that you are getting paid for, not as money you are saving.
 Any accountant will tell you that saving money is the same as earning it, even if it feels different in reality.
 Take advantage of the pleasure you get from earning money while you’re negotiating, not just when you are working to renovate the house.

 All of these tricks are useful, and if you employ them in multiple negotiations it’s likely each one will save you cash at some point or another, even if they don’t work all the time.
 However, none of these strategies are a substitute for being sufficiently educated about the value of the property you are trying to acquire.

 The only way to know that you’re getting a good deal is to go in with a full arsenal of information.
 Know your numbers, know what your goal is and how much you are willing to pay.
 If you don’t know the math inside and out, the seller is going to capitalize on your lack of knowledge and you’re going to end up losing out.

-With these simple strategies, you will greatly improve your ability to negotiate property prices.
+With these simple strategies, you will greatly improve your ability to negotiate property purchase prices.
 Let the seller offer first, make them wait for your counter-offer, think of negotiating as making money rather than saving it, and know the property value inside and out.
 Once you’ve figured out how much – or how little – you’re paying for your investment property, call us at Asset Based Lending to get the cash you need in just a few days.